faketechlabsberlin/wt21-duaw/README.md

 3- Enter the project folder in your Terminal `cd my-app`

-5- run `npm start` to open the App.
+5- Run `npm start` to open the App.

 4- At this point normally the app should automatically open in your browser.
 If not open a browser tab with this link: http://localhost:3000/ to see the app.